bitrise-io/devcenter/_articles/en/getting-started/account-security.md

 Please note that our Support Team can deny your request if they find removing 2FA from the account might pose a security risk on your Bitrise account.

-## Generate personal access tokens manually
+## Generating personal access tokens manually

 There are two types of personal access tokens in your `Security` tab of your profile: